How Waste Management Startups Are Bringing Sustainable Change?

 Conclusion

-Because if a plastic bag can become a brick in someone’s home, if discarded bottles can transform into a beautiful lamp, if waste can create jobs and build communities, when things change like this, why rush to dismiss the next idea before trying?
+If a plastic bag can be transformed into a brick for someone’s home, if discarded bottles can become a beautiful lamp, and if waste can generate jobs and build communities, then why rush to dismiss the next idea before giving it a chance?

 Are you a founder turning waste into opportunity?